raspberrypilearning/python-for-vb-programmers/worksheet.md

 When you define functions inside a class the `self` object must always be specified as the first parameter.
 You don't have to explicitly specify it when calling the functions; Python does this behind the scenes for you.

 There is also no concept of `Public` or `Private` class members in Python.
-Everything is public, therefore the `setName` and `getName` functions below are redundant; they remain only for comparison to the Visual Basic code.
+Everything is public, therefore the `set_name` and `get_name` functions below are redundant; they remain only for comparison to the Visual Basic code.

 - Python `person.py`